QubesOS/qubes-doc/managing-os/templates/archlinux.md

 ## Binary packages activation

-The update repository is disabled when you install (signed) template package.
+The Qubes update repository is disabled by default in the Archlinux template.
 You can however choose to trust it by registering it into pacman.

-Enable the repository by running the following command:
+Since November 2017, an activation package is present in the template.
+The update repository can thus be activated by running the following command inside the template:

-    # mv /etc/pacman.d/99-qubes-repository-3.2.disabled /etc/pacman.d/99-qubes-repository-3.2.conf

-Then you need to install and sign the public GPG key of the package maintainer (note that accessing to GPG servers requires to temporarily disable the firewall in your template):

-    # pacman-key --recv-key 2043E7ACC1833B9C
-    # pacman-key --finger 2043E7ACC1833B9C

-If the fingerprint is correct, you can then sign the key:

-    # pacman-key --lsign-key 2043E7ACC1833B9C
+    # pacman -sU /etc/pacman.d/qubes-vm-keyring*.pkg.tar.xz

+It should be noted to this command will create a trust for packages provided by [Olivier Médoc](mailto:o_medoc@yahoo.fr) and signed by the PGP key above.

+If the qubes-vm-keyring package is not present in `/etc/pacman.d/`, please refer to the section #Activating binary packages manually.

+## Optional Qubes packages

+Several Qubes packages are not necessarilly installed by default in the Archlinux Template.
+These packages can be installed to add additional functionnalities to the template:
+* `qubes-vm-networking`: Contains Qubes tools and dependencies required to use the template as a NetVM/ProxyVM
+* `qubes-vm-pulseaudio`: Contains Pulseaudio agent enabling sound support in the template

-## Default packages
+## Default template packages

 In order to keep the template as small and simple as possible, default installed package have been arbitrarily selected based on multiple subjective criterias that however essentially include libraries dependencies.
 This packages are:
 * Some font packages to keep good user experience